The Movie Waffler New to Netflix - TÁR | The Movie Waffler

 TÁR review

 And what a protagonist Lydia Tár is.
 Blanchett's great strength has always been in portraying women who seem to have it together on the outside while falling apart emotionally, so it's no surprise that Field wrote the part specifically for the Aussie star.
-There's something fascinating about characters who are every good at what they do, but sometimes actors don't fully convince in such roles.
+There's something fascinating about characters who are very good at what they do, but sometimes actors don't fully convince in such roles.
 Watching Tár debate everyone from New Yorker writers to "triggered" Julliard students over the merits of her art, we're fully convinced that this is a woman at the top of her profession, that regardless of how messy every other aspect of her life might be, once she's on that podium she's a titan of her art.
 As a problematic character, Tár is entertainingly awful, but awfully entertaining.
 It's rare to see women portrayed as assholes - at least not in a realistic rather than cartoon Disney witch way - in the manner of say, Jack Nicholson's cantankerous git in As Good As It Gets, because there's a double standard that dismisses such men as "eccentrics" while labelling their female equivalents as "Karens."
 While nobody should be an asshole, everyone should have the right to be an asshole, regardless of gender.
 Meet Lydia Tár, your new favourite asshole.

-TÁR is on UK/ROI VOD now.
+TÁR is on Netflix UK/ROI now.